FEniCS/ufl/doc/sphinx/source/user/form_language.rst

 * ``"Boundary Quadrature"`` or ``"BQ"``, representing artificial "finite elements" with degrees of freedom being function evaluation at quadrature points on the boundary;

+Note that new versions of UFL also support notation from the Periodic Table of Finite Elements, currently not documented here.

 Basic elements